How to resign

-Help - What to say to my boss?
+Help – How do I tell my boss?

-You've made your decision to resign and written the letter that legally notifies your employer of your actions (here you can download en example resignation letter).
+You've made the decision to resign and written your resignation letter to legally notify your employer of your choice (here you can download a resignation letter template).

-Remind yourself you are happy with the new job you will be doing.
-The reality is, most people at some point in their lives, including your boss, will have been in your situation.
+Remind yourself that you’re happy about your decision.
+The reality is, most people at some point in their lives, including your boss, have been in your situation.
 Despite the fact you may have been a valued member of the team, the company will not collapse without you.
-You are not the first person to resign from there and you won't be the last.
+You are not the first person to resign and you won't be the last.
 There is never a 'right time' to resign.
-Just use common sense and judgment:
+Just keep these following points in mind:

-- Find the right moment to see your boss - just before he/she is about to make a presentation to the board of directors is not a good time
+- Find the right moment to talk to your boss – 5min. before a meeting is not the right time.

 - Be sure of your reasons for leaving - if necessary, rehearse them.

-- If you don't want to reveal where you're going, you're perfectly within your rights to not declare your intentions
+- If you don't want to share where you're going next, you're perfectly within your rights to keep this to yourself.

 - Be prepared for negative reactions.
-Keep your head straight and communicate clearly.
+Don’t mind those comments, just make sure you communicate clearly.

 - Stay positive.
-Introduce the person who will be replacing you and help him/her.
-Remember you need to have good references.
+Introduce the person who will be replacing you and help him/her to get started in your role.
+Remember you need those good references!